hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

         <span class="param">key_bits</span>
         <span class="param-flags">optional for Dynamic type, NA for OTP type</span>
 	(Integer)
 	Length of the RSA dynamic key in bits.
-It can be one of 1024, 2048 or 4096.
+It is 1024 by default or it can be 2048.
       </li>
       <li>
         <span class="param">install_script</span>